telehash/telehash.github.io/protocol.md

 ## Security

 The goal of Telehash isn't to invent new kinds of security, it's to simply use the best of existing solutions and apply them to a long-term decentralied system.
-There isn't any current security standard that can be adopted as-is for this type of usage, so the approach is to use and evolve sets of well known ciphers and algorithms with as minimal adaptation as is possible.
+There isn't any single standard that can be adopted as-is for this type of usage, so the approach is to use and evolve sets of well known ciphers and algorithms with as minimal adaptation as is possible.

-There is a conscious choice to use three different techniques within the protcol, one for addressing validation, one for forward secrecy, and one for packet encryption.
-There is no new crypto being invented as part of the protocol, existing libraries/systems are used for each of those three different aspects as defined in [Cipher Sets][].
+There are three different security aspects within the protocol, one for addressing validation, one for forward secrecy, and one for packet encryption.
+There are no new algorithms being created, only existing crypto libraries/systems are used for each of those three different aspects as defined in [Cipher Sets][].

 # Protocol Details